Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 }

-Your bot token should never be in your source code.
-Not even in a private repository — private repos get misconfigured, collaborators get compromised, and repositories get accidentally made public.
+Your bot token should never appear in your source code — not even in a private repository.
+Private repositories get misconfigured, collaborators' accounts get compromised, repositories get accidentally made public, and repository history persists even after you remove a file.

 define('BOT_TOKEN', getenv('TELEGRAM_BOT_TOKEN'));